Will Smith Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in MLB.

-- The Orioles' 4.16 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 16th among all league pitching staffs.

-- His most recent time out was on Saturday, July 8 against the Minnesota Twins, when the righty threw six innings, surrendering two earned runs while allowing six hits.
+- In his last time out on Friday against the Miami Marlins, the right-hander tossed six innings, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.